okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ---
-title: Submit an SSO integration with the OIN Wizard
+title: Submit an integration with the OIN Wizard
 meta:
   - name: description
     content: Learn how to submit your integration to the Okta Integration Network (OIN) team for publication.
 The submission task is performed in the Okta Admin Console through the OIN Wizard.
 layout: Guides
 ---

-Use this guide to learn how to submit an SSO integration to the Okta Integration Network (OIN) team using the OIN Wizard.
+Learn how to submit an OIDC, SAML 2.0, and SCIM 2.0 integration to the Okta Integration Network (OIN) using the OIN Wizard.

 ---

-#### Learning outcomes

-* Learn how to submit an SSO integration using the OIN Wizard.
-* Learn how to test your SSO integration with the OIN Submission Tester before submission.
-* Learn how to update a published SSO integration.

 #### What you need

 * An [Okta Developer Edition org](https://developer.okta.com/signup/).
 The OIN Wizard is only available in Okta Developer Edition orgs.
 * An admin user in the Okta Developer Edition org with either the super admin or the app and org admin roles
-* A functional SSO integration based on the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide
+* A functional integration based on the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) or [Build a SCIM provisioning integration](/docs/guides/scim-provisioning-integration-overview/main/) guide
 * Google Chrome browser with the Okta Browser Plugin installed (see [OIN Wizard requirements](/docs/guides/submit-app-prereq/main/#oin-wizard-requirements))
 * The various items necessary for submission in accordance with the [OIN submission requirements](/docs/guides/submit-app-prereq/)